suddhu/floyd-rnn-tensorflow-master/README.md

 ### A not-so-decent one
 ```
 Can, combination, brighteyed
-Ooh throng throng lee, falling town
+Ooh throng, throng Lee!
+Falling town,
-Where we time out fits on freely,
+Where we time out fits on freely.
 Waking the long apprehension you're on
-The river wondering bear
+The river wondering bear.
 Used some gohills -
 Waking without holds the loud
 Pinky followed in all.

 The colours with they
-Rain midnight gentlemen, had wrong and
+Rain, midnight gentlemen!
+Had wrong and
-Hills off this want i hand
+Hills off this want I hand.
 With when to follow the
-Doors even i've a
+Doors even I've a
-Hopeful i'm dont get.
+Hopeful I'm dont get.

 Too surprised suns in formation, the
-Damp in me for
+Damp in me for,
 Is a way my
 Faith to command at the east.

 Boy, and let you feeling occasionally
-On me, anybody up the time anybody
+On me, anybody up the time - anybody.
-In the film night
+In the film night,
-Isn't in a dead day
+Isn't in a dead day.
 With history, in come with
-Babe speak your church make waters
+Babe speak your church make waters!
 ```

 You may tweak the parameters of <i>sample.py</i> and see how the lyrics shape up.
 The script also allocates words per line based on a probability distribution with assigned values.
 You are free to experiment with the RNN on the discography of other bands.

-About
+## About

 This project was created by Sudharshan Suresh, but it sources almost completely from the open-source projects mentioned previously.
 You are free to contact me with any issue/query/suggestion at suddhus at gmail dot com.